tj-kim/DataScience16CTW/README.md

 ## Repository Guidelines

+### Markdown Files

+README.md: The current displayed file.
+Holds an overview of the github repo.

+mid_project_checkin.md: Mid project analysis and update of the project.

 ### Ipython Notebooks

 new_data_csv_book.ipynb: Ipython notebook with walkthrough and documentation through taking initial data csv downloaded from collegescorecard, and filtering out data columns we deem unuseful.
 Output is "new_college.csv" file, with filtered out columns.

 alg_finalized_1_1.ipynb : Ipython notebook with walkthrough and documentation on algorithms used to filter out colleges through user preference input.

-majoroveryears: Ipython notebook with data exploration and visualization of colleges over the years.
+majoroveryears.ipynb: Ipython notebook with data exploration and visualization of colleges over the years.
 There is a focus on growth and decline of college major rates throughout the years.
 Although we altered our minimum viable product, we still wanted to stay loyal to our original goal and graph data on axis.

 ### Py Files